MichaelVerdegaal/crisp-dm-template/README.md

 While [the theory of the workflow](http://www.statoo.com/CRISP-DM.pdf) is described in wonderful detail, i found myself frustrated with the lack of practical examples online.
-The best one i found was from a project of [RyusukeKimura](https://github.com/RyusukeKimura/crisp-dm), but this is in Japanese, and so too hard to follow (technical lingo) for non-native speakers.
-Due to this reasoning i decided to set up a template project that anyone can follow, inspired by the code layout as proposed in [this article](https://neptune.ai/blog/best-practices-for-data-science-project-workflows-and-file-organizations) from neptune.ai.
+The best one i found was from a project of [RyusukeKimura](https://github.com/RyusukeKimura/crisp-dm), but what i missed was a way to organize functions/datasets, and the usage of a proper package manager (Poetry).
+Due to that i decided to set up a template project myself, inspired by the code layout as proposed in
+[this article](https://neptune.ai/blog/best-practices-for-data-science-project-workflows-and-file-organizations)
+from neptune.ai.